rmcveyhsawaknow/tasky-pivot-for-insight/Copilot-Processing.md

-# Copilot Processing - Terraform Workflow Investigation
+# Copilot Processing - MongoDB IP Terraform Outputs Issue

 ## Current Issue Analysis
-User reports terraform-apply.yml workflow is not auto-starting after terraform-plan.yml completes, and when manually triggered, all jobs (Check Plan Success, Terraform Apply, Deploy Application) are being skipped.
+The deploy-application job in terraform-apply.yml workflow is failing when trying to create Kubernetes secrets.
+The scripts/manage-secrets.sh cannot retrieve MongoDB IP from Terraform outputs, causing the workflow to fail with exit code 1.

+## Root Cause
+The setup-alb-controller.sh script calls scripts/manage-secrets.sh which tries to access Terraform outputs to get MongoDB IP, but:
+1. The deploy-application job runs in isolation from the terraform-apply job
+2. The terraform directory and state are not available in the deploy-application job context
+3. Job-to-job data must be passed via outputs and environment variables, not direct file access

 ## Immediate Investigation Plan

-### Phase 1: Backend Configuration Analysis ✅
+### Phase 1: Investigate Secret Management Script ✅
-- [x] Read and analyze backend.tf configuration
-- [x] Read terraform-apply.yml workflow to understand dependencies
+- [x] Examine scripts/manage-secrets.sh to understand MongoDB IP retrieval logic
+- [x] Identify how it tries to access Terraform outputs
-- [x] Check backend-prod.hcl configuration
+- [x] Check if there are fallback mechanisms or alternative approaches
-- [ ] Verify S3 bucket and state file existence

-### Phase 2: Workflow Dependency Investigation
+### Phase 2: Analyze Job Context and Data Flow
-- [ ] Analyze terraform-plan.yml outputs and artifacts
+- [ ] Review how terraform-apply job outputs are passed to deploy-application job
-- [ ] Check terraform-apply.yml trigger conditions
+- [ ] Check if MongoDB IP is available in terraform-apply job outputs
-- [ ] Verify workflow_run dependencies and requirements
-- [ ] Identify why jobs are being skipped
+- [ ] Verify if the data needs to be passed differently between jobs

-### Phase 3: State Management Verification
+### Phase 3: Fix Secret Creation Mechanism
-- [ ] Check if terraform.tfstate file exists in S3 bucket
+- [ ] Modify the secret creation to use job outputs instead of Terraform outputs
+- [ ] Update scripts/manage-secrets.sh or setup-alb-controller.sh to handle job context
-- [ ] Verify backend initialization and state locking
+- [ ] Ensure MongoDB connection string is properly constructed
-- [ ] Analyze relationship between plan file and apply workflow

-### Phase 4: Configuration Fixes
+### Phase 4: Test and Validation
-- [ ] Identify missing configurations or dependencies
-- [ ] Fix workflow triggers and dependencies
+- [ ] Test the fix in a controlled manner
-- [ ] Ensure proper backend state management
+- [ ] Verify secret creation works with proper MongoDB connection details
-- [ ] Test workflow chain functionality
+- [ ] Validate end-to-end application deployment

 ## Previous Analysis (Archived)
 Terraform plan was successful with 58 resources planned for creation.
 Backend configuration with S3 remote state is working correctly.
 STACK_VERSION updated consistently across both workflows (v15).
 Infrastructure includes EKS cluster, MongoDB EC2, S3 backup, and networking components.
 Estimated cost: $50-75/month.